redpanda-data/connect/website/docs/guides/streams_mode/streams_api.md

 When Benthos is run in `streams` mode it will open up an HTTP REST API for creating and managing independent streams of data instead of creating a single stream.

 Each stream has its own input, buffer, pipeline and output sections which contains an isolated stream of data with its own lifetime.
+A stream config cannot include [resources][resources], and instead these should be created and modified using the `/resources/{type}/{id}` endpoint.

 A walkthrough on using this API [can be found here][streams-api-walkthrough].